SETH-Based Lower Bounds for Subset Sum and Bicriteria Path: Introduction

 Some readers might find the above result unnecessary: What is the value in a SETH-based lower bound if we already believe the Set Cover Conjecture of Cygan et al.?
 The rest of this introduction discusses new lower bound results that, to our knowledge, would not have been possible without our new SETH-based lower bound.
 To clarify what we mean, consider the following ``Direct-OR" version of \SSUM: Given $N$ different and independent instances of \SSUM, each on $n$ numbers and each with a different target $T_i \leq T$, decide whether any of them is a YES instance.
 It is natural to expect the time complexity of this problem to be $(N T)^{1-o(1)}$, but how do we formally argue that this is the case?
 If we could assume that this holds, it would be a very useful tool for conditional lower bounds (as we show in Section~\ref{subseq:bipath}).

 Many problems, like SAT, have a simple self-reduction proving that the ``Direct-OR'' version is hard, assuming the problem itself is hard: To solve a SAT instance on $n$ variables, it is enough to solve $2^x$ instances on $n-x$ variables.
-This is typically the case for problems where the best known algorithm is essentially matched with a brute force algorithm.
+This is typically the case for problems where a brute force algorithm achieves the best known running time up to lower order factors.
 But what about \SSUM or Set Cover?
 Can we use an algorithm that solves $N$ instances of \SSUM in $O(N^{0.1}\cdot T)$ time to solve \SSUM in $O(T^{1-\eps})$ time?
 We cannot prove such statements; however, we can prove that such algorithms would refute SETH.

 \begin{corollary} Assuming SETH, for any $\eps > 0$ and $\gamma > 0$ there exists a $\delta > 0$ such that no algorithm can solve the OR of $N$ given instances of \SSUM on target values $T_1, \ldots, T_N = O(N^\gamma)$ and at most $\delta \log N$ numbers each, in total time $O(N^{1 + \gamma - \eps})$. \end{corollary}